Written by, Bojana Atanasovska

 Unfortunately, a gender pay gap is noticeable both regionally and nationwide.

-Based on data presented by Plumplot, in 2021 women in London earned an average of £43,500, while men made £61,400.
+Based on data presented by Plumplot, in 2021, women in London earned an average of £43,500, while men made £61,400.

-The average salary in the UK for women in the same time period was £33,200 as opposed to £41.5k for male employees.
+The yearly average salary in the UK for women in the same time period was £33,200 as opposed to £41.5k for male employees.

 Did you know that over 50% of Brits plan on working after reaching the State Pension Age?